ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_00-32-50-948000_cam.webp" description="The men reconfigure for a second attempt.
 The horse's owner hovers the branding iron above the horse's hind until it superposes with the partial branding, and then presses in with an ironclad grip, finishing what he started.
 Exhausted, and with no potential recourse, the horse lays dutifully motionless." %}

 We were planning to leave in the next couple of hours, but we had yet to give away our potentially most prized gift: the bullets we had bought in the Ulaanbaatar black market.
-As a gift for hosting us in his ortz, we gave our host 25 bullets, and as we were deciding what to do with the remaining 25, someone entered the ortz to play 13.
+As a gift for hosting us in his ort, we gave our host 25 bullets, and as we were deciding what to do with the remaining 25, someone entered the ort to play 13.
 Then another, and then another.
 Clearly the news was out that a tourist couple knows how to play.
-Typically each loser pays 5,000 MNT, but Anuka had the idea to offer either 5,000 MNT or 2 bullets.
+Typically each loser pays 5,000 MNT, but we had the idea to offer either 5,000 MNT or 2 bullets.
 And then it was off to the races.
 The energy was high.
 People were smoking, slamming their cards down, laughing, and most importantly, trying to win some prized bullets.
 After a couple games, we had to call quits and head back to Tsagaannuur.
 Since there wasn't enough time for the herders to win all the bullets legitimately, we ended up divvying the remaining bullets to the players as gifts.

 {% include photo.html url="2023-09-14-north-mongolia/10/__2023-09-06_02-00-24-103000_cam.webp" %}